USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Here's what nobody tells you until the bill arrives:

 Stair charges.
 No elevator?
-That's $50-$100 per flight, per end.
-A third-floor walk-up on both the origin and destination adds $200-$600.
+Est. $50-$100 per flight, per end.
+Third-floor walk-up on both sides?
+Est. $200-$600 added.

 Full-value protection.
-The included coverage (released value) pays $0.60 per pound per item.
+The included coverage (released value) pays $0.60/lb per item.
 Your 50-lb TV breaks?
 You get $30.
-Full-value protection that covers actual replacement cost adds 1-3% of your shipment's declared value.
-On a $30,000 declared value, that's $300-$900.
+Full-value protection costs 1-3% of declared value.
+On $30,000 declared, that's Est. $300-$900.
 Worth every penny.

 How to Actually Save Money on Your Move